 The Atlantic needlefish's long, narrow body grows to two feet in length.
 It has a greenish back, silvery sides and a thin, bluish-silver stripe along each side.
 One dorsal fin is located far on its back, close to its tail.
 Its long, slender jaws are filled with tiny teeth, and its lower jaw is slightly longer than its upper jaw.
 Young needlefish do not have elongated jaws like adults do.

-The needlefish is found in shallow waters near the shoreline, often seen at the water’s surface near docks, marshes, beaches and bay grass beds.
+Shallow waters near the shoreline.
+Often seen at the water’s surface near docks, marshes, beaches and bay grass beds.

 Found throughout the Chesapeake Bay from spring through autumn.
-Needlefish will venture up the Bay’s rivers into fresh water.
+Will venture up the Bay’s rivers into fresh water.

 The needlefish forages for shrimp and small fish such as killifishes and silversides.
 It patiently stalks its prey then catches it sideways in its scissor-like jaws.